info201a-au2022/project-team-1-section-ac/docs/p01-proposal.md

-# Title of your Project: Project Proposal
+# Title of your Project: Mass shooting data

 **TODO**: Edit this file.
 Your project proposal goes here.